tashoyan/httpspy/README.md

 it received.

 HTTP Spy runs on a local network interface.
-It is possible to configure network port and HTTP path where HTTP Spy service incoming requests.
+It is possible to configure network port and HTTP path where HTTP Spy services incoming requests.
 You can also specify the number of servicing threads.
 However, if you configured more than one servicing thread in HTTP Spy, then you cannot set expectations on request order.